john-cd/rust_howto/bk/drafts/other/architecture/architectural_patterns.md

 - Configuration Management: Loading and managing settings with `config` or `dotenv`.
 - Logging and Monitoring: Structured logging with `tracing` or `log`.
-- Error Handling
+- Error Handling.
-- Testing and Quality Assurance
+- Testing and Quality Assurance.
-- Performance Optimization
+- Performance Optimization.
-- Security
+- Security.
-- Deployment and Operations
+- Deployment and Operations.

 {{#include refs.incl.md}}
 {{#include ../../refs/link-refs.md}}